-Accounting Niche Marketing - Why It's Better for Your Accounting Practice
+Accounting Niche Marketing - Why Specialists Command Higher Fees

-Most small business owners position their business to meet everyone’s needs in an effort to capture more business.
-Their rationale is that the broader I position my services, the bigger the business I will develop.
+Most accounting firms position their business to meet everyone’s needs in an effort to capture more business.
+Their rationale is that the broader I position my accounting services, the bigger the business I will develop.

 When you become known for a particular niche, the following things happen:

-Your marketing efforts become more focused: When you establish a niche, the pool of people you're targeting becoming smaller.
+Your marketing efforts become more focused: When you establish an accounting niche, the pool of people you're targeting becoming smaller.
 This means it's going to be a lot easier to identify who your potential clients are and allows you to be more targeted with your marketing.

 You become superior at meeting the needs of this niche : The more you work in a certain niche, the easier it'll be for you.
 You'll become very well-versed in helping this particular kind of client which will simplify your job.

 Your conversion ratio increases : When a potential client sees you excel at providing services for their industry or needs, it'll become increasingly easy to close potential clients.